chris-s-friedman/hugo_blog/content/posts/2021/dotfiles.md

 ## Setup Scripts

-When setting a new machine - for personal use, or work, or perhaps a cloud compute instance such as an ec2 - i can use the setup scripts I have to get my dotfiles in place and being used.
+When setting up a new machine - for personal use, work, or perhaps a cloud compute instance such as an ec2 - i can use the setup scripts I have to get my dotfiles in place and being used.

 1. Clone my dotfiles `git clone https://github.com/chris-s-friedman/dotfiles.git`
 2. cd into my dotfile repo `cd dotfiles`